Chained computerized adaptive testing for the Force Concept Inventory

-Our idea of frequent administration of short assessments can be used as a form of formative assessment.
-Providing automated feedback according to each student's set of responses is expected to increase the usefulness of the survey for students and reduce their sense of burden.
+While the pre-post method aligns with diagnostic and summative assessment, our idea of frequent administration of short assessments can be used as a form of formative assessment.
+In terms of research instruments, the method of survey administration chosen should depend upon the research questions being investigated.
+In terms of enhancing instruction, our method opens the door to providing automated feedback according to each student's set of responses.
+We expect that this will increase the usefulness of the survey for students and reduce their sense of burden in completing it.

-The feasibility of the above idea depends on how far the test length per administration can be reduced.
+The feasibility of the approach we are proposing depends on how far the test length per administration can be reduced.
 A reference value of the total test length during a course is 60 items, as this is the total test length if the full FCI is administered both as the pre- and post-test.
 If the course involves 10 administrations of the shortened FCI, it is then desired that the test length per administration would be less than 6 items.